 This page provides a repository of all the archived news items for 2006, in reverse chronological order.
-If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved over the eighteen and a half years that the site has been in existence.
+If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved over the nearly twenty years that the site has been in existence.

 A fourth visit to Betchworth Park Golf Club, where Alan Tickner has been so wrapped up in his role as club captain that he didn’t manage a single game of cricket for the Badgers this year, and another season ended in fine style.
 For the record, the various bits of silverware found their way to: